minettekaum/text_to_speech/tutorial.md

 - uv (Python package installer)

 ### Step 1: Backend Setup
+Let's take a closer look at the [`main.py`](backend/main.py).
+There are other elements as well to the backend, to get it to run, but this is the interesting and important file for getting the backend to work correctly.

 1. **Clone the repository and navigate to the backend directory:**